 7. Cashews,1 ounce, 1.72 mg (13% DV)

 Nuts and nut butters, specifically cashews, contain quite a bit of non-heme iron.
-Whether you’re adding them to smoothies, salads, or eating alone, they’re a great iron rich source!
+Whether you’re adding them to smoothies, salads, or eating alone, this crunchy nut helps you meet your daily dose of iron.

 8. Edamame, 1 cup, 2 mg (11% DV)